Azure/autorest.az/doc/04-scenario-test-configuration.md

   test-location: eastus
 ~~~

-## How to disable swagget test scenario
+## How to disable swagger test scenario
 The swagger test scenario can be disabled with below configuration:
 ~~~
 az: